lukso-network/docs/docs/learn/digital-assets/create-nft-collection/create-nft-collection-lsp8.md

 npx hardhat run --network luksoTestnet scripts/deploy.ts
 ```

-## View your NFT Collection

-You can now use the contract address to check the deployment on the [testnet execution block explorer](https://explorer.execution.testnet.lukso.network/)
+You can now check out the NFT collection contract on the [execution block explorer](https://explorer.execution.testnet.lukso.network/) by pasting the address logged on the console to the search field of the block explorer.

 <!-- TODO: add link to NFT marketplaces / dapp that can read such NFTs -->